 Of course, tokens that are delivered in such a way may be lost forever if owners of the address never check for any tokens sent to them.
 A project would likely count the lost coins as a cost of using the airdrop marketing strategy.

-Another way such projects issue coins is by distributing them as rewards to those who follow the project on social media.
+Another way such projects issue coins are by distributing them as rewards to those who follow the project on social media.
 It is common now for projects to create Telegram channels and issue tokens to anyone who joins.

 This method of airdropping depends hugely on projects achieving visibility through word of mouth.
 Once a few people get coins, they organically spread the word, with the hope of being rewarded for their actions when more people join in to benefit from the drop.
 This expands the marketing reach of the project.